Russ Francis: New England Patriots (1975–1980)

 In 1978, Francis had a career-longest 53-yard reception and 126 yards receiving in the Patriots 21–14 win over the Oakland Raiders at the Oakland Coliseum on September 24.
 That season, he led the Patriots in receptions with 39 catches for 543 yards.

 Francis was a Pro Bowl selection for three consecutive seasons (1977–1979).

-Following the 1980 season, Francis retired from professional football.
-Two things that Francis has said contributed greatly to this decision were, one, when the Patriots refused to give him his promised bonus for making the Pro Bowl (because his injury from a motorcycle accident kept him out of the game); and, secondly, when his roommate, Darryl Stingley, was paralyzed by a Jack Tatum hit in August 1978, the Patriots tried to cancel Stingley's medical insurance.
-Francis was the first teammate at Stingley's side immediately after the hit, and he has said it was tough to play after that.
+Following the 1980 season, Francis opted to retire from professional football after the Patriots refused to give him his promised bonus for making the Pro Bowl that he missed due to injury, and when the team tried to cancel Darryl Stingley's medical insurance after he was paralyzed by a Jack Tatum hit two years earlier.
+Francis, who was roommates with Stingley, said that it was tough to play after Stingley's injury.

-Francis was traded to the defending Super Bowl champion San Francisco 49ers for a draft pick that the Patriots used to select future Hall of Fame linebacker Andre Tippett.